JamesLoyd/ReleaseMaker/README.md

 Then just generate the list, copy and paste it into a note pad and if you have any PR's without a ticket number, then you will need to go those PRs and figure out what it is.

+You will need to generate a github PAT token with readonly access to Pull Requests.